CLTPayne/chess-game/README.md

 ### Refactoring

--   Could be a series of rules that compose a kingValidMoves() e.g. allDiagonalMoves(Infinity) allowJumping
+-   Could be a series of rules that compose a kingValidMoves() e.g. allDiagonalMoves(Infinity) allowJumping().
+You could read the instructions for what a king can and can't do in this chain of declarative functions.
+The finer logic would be abstracted away.

 ### Cyclomatic Complexity